gobabygocarswithjoysticks/gbg-pcb-2/docs/instructions/car-specific/aosom-038-jeep/instructions.md

 # Frame and Wheel Modifications
 ## Back wheels
-Remove all nuts and washers from the back axle (202).
+Remove all nuts and washers from the back axle.

 Slide the back axle into place as shown below.

 ![back axle photo](https://raw.githubusercontent.com/gobabygocarswithjoysticks/gbg-pcb/refs/heads/main/docs/instructions/car-specific/aosom-038-jeep/photos/back%20axle%20photo.jpg)

-Install back motors (208), back wheels (201), spacers (207), nuts (207) (tighten the nuts on the two ends of the axle, 202, simultaneously), and hubcaps (207) as shown in the manual (214, image below).
-Use the provided plastic wrenches.
+Put the two back motors on the back axle.
 Make sure to check the labels on the motors that say L or R and put the L motor on the side of the car that will be on the left side when the car is upright from the perspective of the driver, and put the R motor on the right side of the car.
 If the motors are on the wrong sides the car will drive backwards.

+Install back motors, back wheels, washers, nuts (tighten the nuts on the two ends of the axle, simultaneously), and hubcaps as shown in the manual (image below).
+Use the provided plastic wrenches.

 ![back axle diagram](https://raw.githubusercontent.com/gobabygocarswithjoysticks/gbg-pcb/refs/heads/main/docs/instructions/car-specific/aosom-038-jeep/photos/back%20wheels.jpg)

+Check to make sure that the back wheels spin freely.
+If they don't, loosen the nuts a little bit.

 ## Front Caster Wheels
 The front steering motor will not be used.
 The motor is on the underside of the car.
 Unplug the wires to the motor.
 Unscrew the motor, remove and discard.

 ![front steering motor](https://raw.githubusercontent.com/gobabygocarswithjoysticks/gbg-pcb/refs/heads/main/docs/instructions/car-specific/aosom-038-jeep/photos/front%20steering%20motor.jpg)

-Unscrew the locknuts from the metal steering mechanism to remove the front bar (203) and use a clamp to securely hold the front bar for cutting the welds on it, in the next step.
+Unscrew the locknuts from the metal steering mechanism to remove the front bar and use a clamp to securely hold the front bar for cutting the welds on it, in the next step.

-Remove the round tubes on the front bar by using the dremel and a cutting wheel to cut through the welds that hold the tubes in place.
+Remove the round tubes on the front bar by using the rotary tool and a cutting wheel to cut through the welds that hold the tubes in place.
 (Try to maintain the structural integrity of the square bar while cutting; the round tubes will be disposed of, so damaging them while cutting is acceptable.)
-After the welds are cut, use a hammer to tap the tubes out if necessary (making sure to hammer from the side of the tube OPPOSITE the weld).
+After the welds are cut, use a hammer to tap the tubes out (make sure to hammer from the side of the tube OPPOSITE the weld).

-Place the casters (1) into the holes in the bar (where the tubes were), with washers (2) on both sides of the hole.
-Bolt the casters to the bar using ½-13 lock nuts (3), using a large channel lock pliers to keep the caster from spinning while turning the nut with a ¾” wrench.
+Place the casters into the holes in the bar (where the tubes were), with washers on both sides of the hole.
+Bolt the casters to the bar using ½-13 lock nuts, using a large channel lock pliers to keep the caster from spinning while turning the nut with a ¾” wrench.
 Make sure that the casters are not installed upside-down; mounting tabs on the bar should be on the wheel side.

-Use screws (207) found in the Jeep parts to screw the front bar to the Jeep.
+Use screws found in the Jeep parts to screw the front bar to the Jeep.

 ![front caster wheels](https://raw.githubusercontent.com/gobabygocarswithjoysticks/gbg-pcb/refs/heads/main/docs/instructions/car-specific/aosom-038-jeep/photos/front_caster_wheels.png)